 BE WELL AND KEEP STRETCHING!

 DO YOU AGREE?
 CONTACT US OR LEAVE A COMMENT

-Dr. James Davison, Jr. is an African-American licensed psychologist and university professor.
+Dr. James Davison, Jr. is a licensed psychologist and university professor.
 He conducts a private practice in Seattle, Washington, and has appeared on several nationally-aired programs including The Phil Donahue Show, National Public Radio’s All Things Considered and C-SPAN.
-Dr. Davison hails from Philadelphia, and is the author of several books – Prisoners Of Our Past and Sweet Release – related to individuality and personal freedom for African-Americans.
+Dr. Davison hails from Philadelphia, and is the author of several books – Prisoners Of Our Past, Sweet Release, and the upcoming Paid In Full – related to individuality and personal freedom for African-Americans.